byronpendason/byronpendason.github.io/_wiki/contribute.md

     Start writing your article here.
     ```

-You can email article submissions to the editor @ [byronpendason@minewyrtruman.com](mailto:byronpendason@minewyrtruman).
+You can email article submissions to the editor at [byronpendason@minewyrtruman.com](mailto:byronpendason@minewyrtruman).